cekrem/cekrem.github.io/content/posts/programming-as-theory-building-part-ii.md

 But that framing misses what institutions actually _are_.
 They're not just machines for producing output.
 They're where expertise gets built, where decisions get made well, where people actually connect with each other.
 Speed those things up too much and they stop working.

-What we're fighting for isn't just our individual craft (though that matters).
+What we're fighting for isn't just our individual craft, though that matters too.
 It's the institutions that make software development a _profession_ rather than just a job.
 The mentorship that turns juniors into seniors.
 The processes that keep codebases coherent over time.
 The relationships that make a team actually _work_.

-But maybe there's something even more fundamental at stake here.
+But maybe there's something even more basic at stake.
 Human beings are _made_ to create.
 A child draws an orange on the first day of art class without hesitation, without permission, without worrying whether they're "good enough."
-That impulse to make marks on the world, to build things, to leave evidence that we were here—it's in our bones.
+That impulse to make marks on the world, to build things, to leave evidence that we were here.
+It's in our bones.
 And when we're convinced we can't create, something essential gets stolen from us.

-This is the other half of what Monteiro was getting at: once you convince people they can't express themselves, it's that much easier to convince them they can't govern themselves.
+This is the other half of what Monteiro was getting at.
+Once you convince people they can't express themselves, it's that much easier to convince them they can't govern themselves.
 The path from "let AI write your code" to "let AI make your decisions" to "you're not competent to have a say" is shorter than we think.

 These institutions took decades to build.
 They're far more fragile than we realized.